linkedin/icon-magic/packages/@icon-magic/cli/README.md

-  -i, --inputPath         Path to the input directory of icons -o, --outputPath        Path to the output directory where the generated assets are to be written to -t, --type              type of icons format to handle, accepted types are svg|png|webp -g, --groupByCategory   [for web sprite creation] if to how to group the icons by category -h, --help              Display usage
+  -i, --inputPath         Path to the input directory of icons -o, --outputPath        Path to the output directory where the generated assets are to be written to -t, --type              type of icons format to handle, accepted types are svg|png|webp -g, --groupBy           [currently the only supported use is for web sprite creation] if to how to group the icons by category
+  -h, --help              Display usage
   -v, --version           Display version
 ```